 Read more about this CCHN and IofC's partnership

-A session on hostage negotiation and extortion looking at the implications of having the decision maker directly in contact with perpetrators.
+A session on a hostage negotiation and extortion looking at the implications of having the decision-maker directly in contact with perpetrators.
 (Photo Credit: Sofia Mueller/CCHN)

 Different sources of stress